MelanieIStefan/RepData_PeerAssessment1/PA1_template.md

 ![](./PA1_template_files/figure-html/panel_plot-1.png)

-On weekdays, there si a noticeable peak in the morning (presumably when the person goes to work).
+On weekdays, there is a noticeable peak in the morning (presumably when the person goes to work).
 On weekends, walking activity is more evenly distributed throughout the day (and starts a little later).